Posted on 18 Jun, 2019 by Russell Poppe

-So why not clean?
-Well, some fluxes are designed to be cleaned off, and some aren’t.
+Well, yes - as some fluxes are designed to be cleaned off, and some aren’t.
 Again, neatly side-stepping the chemistry here, if the flux is designed to stay on the PCB then trying to clean it off generally isn’t a good idea.

-If cleaning is required, it can also overly complicate the build process - for example, having to fit components after the main clean, then individually clean those components, or by adding extra drying stages.
-Again, extra processes mean extra cost.
+If cleaning is required, it can also overly complicate the build process - for example, having to fit components after the main clean, then individually cleaning those components, or by adding extra drying stages.

 So what are your options when it comes to cleaning?
-Well, there’s a few, which include:

-- Localised cleaning, which can be achieved with a brush and cleaning agent such as IPA.
+- Localised cleaning - which can be achieved with a brush and cleaning agent such as IPA.
 However, care must be taken to ensure the residue is cleaned off and not simply spread thinly across the assembly.